hechmik/foundations_of_cs/README.md

-# Final Project - Foundation of Computer Science
+# Final Project - Foundations of Computer Science
 ## Introduction
 The goal of this project is to answer various questions related to the [**Kiva**](https://www.kaggle.com/gaborfodor/additional-kiva-snapshot) dataset.
 In particular I answered the following questions: